What is Dysport®?

 Dysport is distributed and marketed by Scottsdale, Arizona-based Medicis Aesthetics who provides Restylane and Perlane dermal filers.

-If you’d like to speak with our experienced staff, call our office in the Orange County area or request a call back through our online callback form.
+If you’d like to speak with our experienced staff, call our office in the area or request a callback through our online callback form.
 We’re happy to explain how Dysport is used for far more than frowns or worry lines.

 What are the potential side effects of Dysport?

 Side effects are minimal and temporary.
 The injections may sting very slightly but are not painful.
 Other side effects are minimal redness and swelling at the injection sites that usually disappears after an hour or so.
 There is also a small risk of bruising at the injections sites.
-Orange County patients experience transient headache and numbness at the treatment sites.
+Patients experience transient headache and numbness at the treatment sites.

 There is a very small risk of eyelid drooping (ptosis) and slight puffiness following treatment.
 In the unlikely event that this occurs, it is always temporary and usually settles after 2-3 weeks.
 The incidence of ptosis is about 2% but always ask your practitioner what problems they have had with treatments as this will differ between doctors.

-After several treatments, very rarely some Orange County patients become resistant to the drug and it no longer works effectively.
+After several treatments, very rarely some patients become resistant to the drug and it no longer works effectively.